 The UK’s leading professional subject association for all teachers, educators and theatre practitioners in drama and theatre educational contexts and community settings

 National Drama is dedicated to ensuring that all young people have the opportunity to learn about and through drama.
 Our mission is the development, promotion and support of Drama and Theatre both in the UK and Internationally.
-We are an open and inclusive organisation – One Forum: Many Voices – and we positively welcome as members all those who are interested in drama and theatre in learning contexts whether in the UK or beyond.
+We are an open and inclusive organisation – One Forum: Many Voices – and we positively welcome as members all those who are interested in drama and theatre in educational contexts and community settings, whether in the UK or beyond.

 The Drama and Theatre Education Curriculum: relevant; representative; inclusive.